NAVFAC Washington Host 2026 Contracting Community Exchange at Joint Base Andrews

-Capt.
-Daniel Schmitt, commanding officer of Naval Facilities Engineering Systems Command Washington, addresses the contracting community during the 2026 Contracting Community Exchange held at Joint Base Andrews, April 9.
+Naval Facilities Engineering Systems Command (NAVFAC) Washington hosted its 2026 Contracting Community Exchange at Joint Base Andrews, bringing together contracting professionals from across the region to strengthen collaboration, reinforce standards and enhance mission effectiveness.

+The exchange served as a forum for NAVFAC Washington’s contracting workforce to operate as a unified community, focusing on sharpening technical skills, improving processes and reconnecting with the people who support the command’s mission.

+"This gathering is a reminder that each of us plays a vital role in how NAVFAC Washington delivers for the fleet,” said Kathryn Balonek, NAVFAC Washington contracting officer.
+“We are part of a larger mission that depends on our collective commitment to excellence.”

 |Date Taken: